eNMS-automation/eNMS/docs/services/default_services.rst

    :align: center

 Configuration parameters for creating this service instance:
+- All Netmiko parameters (see above)
+- All Validation parameters (see above)
 - ``Command`` CLI command to send to the device
 - ``conversion_method`` Whether the response text should be considered just text, or should it try to convert to XML or JSON.
 Converting to JSON allows for using the Dictionary Match by providing a dictionary {"key1":"value1", "key2":"value2"} and and choosing Validation Match by dictionary equality (exact match) or inclusion (contains).
-+ Netmiko Parameters
-+ Validation Parameters

 .. note:: This Service supports variable substitution (as mentioned in the previous section) in the `command` input field of its configuration form.